Instagram influencer marketing is so hot right now.

 The key is to stay persistent and consistent!

 ProTip: Already sent a follow-up email?
-Try reaching out to an influencer via Twitter.
+Try reaching out to an influencer in other ways, like sending them a direct message on Instagram, liking their last post and following their page.

 5. Build Relationships